 - Children under 18 must be accompanied by an adult or guardian.

 - Be able to easily and quickly step on and off the Segway without assistance, which requires physical abilities similar to climbing and descending stairs without any assistance or use of a handrail.

 - Be able to stand on the Segway for a period of 1-2 hours.

 - Weigh between 100 and 250 pounds (46 to 113 kilos).

 - This activity is NOT recommended for some guests age 70 and up.
 Pregnant guests will not be permitted to participate

 - Wear the helmet and safety vest that is provided with the tour.

-- Review and sign our liability waiver.
+- Sign a liability waiver.

-- Complete the Segway rider training
+- Complete the Segway rider training and test ride

 - Respect road signs, pedestrians, bikes and cars for a safe enjoyable ride.